 We did not meet the Duke and Duchess of Cambridge (aka Prince William and Kate Middleton), the current residents of the Palace.
 And even I’m wondering – how they can live in the middle of all this cacophony around them?

 Tourists and Londoners are walking literally in their backyard.
-Well, better to leave the aristocratic lifestyle to their Majesties and to focus on the important question – is it afternoon tea at Kensington Gardens worth the effort?
+Better to leave the aristocratic lifestyle to their Majesties and to focus on the important question.

 My opinion is – it is worth trying once if this is of interest to you.
 But you definitely can find better places for an authentic afternoon tea experience in London.